hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 # Introduction

-Auterion QGC SRR Edition is a customized version of QGC.
+QGC-Gov is a customized version of QGC.
 It enables a rapidly deployable scouting capability to gain situational awareness beyond the next terrain feature.
 The continued focus of the ground station is to deliver user friendly features that are easy to learn/train and have low cognitive load for the user, while enhancing intelligence, surveillance, and reconnaissance (ISR) capabilities.